A Message from the Founder ...

 I volunteered for 1 year my time to Saving Grace and loved every part of this journey.
 I have helped save countless dogs and even though this experience can be very heart wrenching and emotionally and physically draining often times.
 I wouldn’t trade it for the world.
 It is very rewarding and I have met many wonderful and giving people along the way.

 In May, 2015 I decided to spread my wings and take a leap of faith.
 I decided to use the experience I earned from working with Saving Grace, and start my own Animal Rescue.
 The first litter that I rescued came from a home in a trailer park in Miami, where all 6 of the puppies were heavily infested with ticks.
 It took a few days to ensure all the ticks were gone, but once they were the puppies were healthy and striving.
 They were sadly separated from their mother at 4 weeks and many of them saw me as their "mommy".
 There was one in particular, Justice, who never left my side.
 He had multiple meet and greets and all of them fell through.
 I could not seem to find the "perfect" home for my sweet Justice.
 I already had 3 dogs and knew that my husband did not want a 4th dog.
 It was not just about the bond that Justice created with me, but the one I had created with him.
 He became my second shadow (Kyle was already my first).
 I decided that letting him go would not only break his heart, but it would also break mine.
 Justice made me realize that amazing things don't just come in small packages.
 Justice has been the biggest goofy, adorable and sweetest love bug in my family.
-I plan to get him assessed to try to make him a therapy dog.
-I would like for him to bring comfort and security to others the same way that he has done it for me.
-He truly has inspired me just was my other 3 rescues have.
+He truly has inspired me just as my other 3 rescues have.
 I love my party of 4 and although they are a lot of work and each have their own special needs as individuals, I would not trade them for the world.

 Now is the time to start my own journey through my foundation Rescue Paws 4 Furry Hearts.
 I would like to use my talents, tenacity and strong will to continue to work with Miami-Dade and Broward County Animal Shelters by helping homeless dogs get rehabilitated and vetted and help find them forever homes.
-I would also like to get Justice as well as Rescue Paws' forever foster, Buddy trained to become Therapy Dogs so that they can provide Pet Therapy for many people in need of love and compassion.
 The future of Rescue Paws 4 Furry Hearts holds many amazing things to come.